jlstdio/QuantumComputingLearning/README.md

 # Basic QuantumComputing
 > Click here to watch : [Microsoft Research : Quantum Computing for Computer Scientists](https://www.youtube.com/watch?v=F_Riqjdh2oM)

+## video is about...

+This talk discards hand-wavy pop-science metaphors and answers a simple question: from a computer science perspective, how can a quantum computer outperform a classical computer?
+Attendees will learn the following:

+Representing computation with basic linear algebra (matrices and vectors) The computational workings of qbits, superposition, and quantum logic gates Solving the Deutsch oracle problem: the simplest problem where a quantum computer outperforms classical methods Bonus topics: quantum entanglement and teleportation The talk concludes with a live demonstration of quantum entanglement on a real-world quantum computer, and a demo of the Deutsch oracle problem implemented in Q# with the Microsoft Quantum Development Kit.
+This talk assumes no prerequisite knowledge, although comfort with basic linear algebra (matrices, vectors, matrix multiplication) will ease understanding.

 * [More info about this video(slides..and stuff like that)](https://www.microsoft.com/en-us/research/video/quantum-computing-computer-scientists/#!related_info)